 Here is a video which demonstrates the exercise fairly well:

-- Feel like you are striking and leading with the koshi (hips) when executing strikes.
+- Feel like you are leading, striking and pushing with the koshi (hips) when executing this as well as for strikes.

 - Take a comfortable, smaller step with the forward leg initially.

-- Propel the body forward with power and momentum after the rear foot lands near the front foot.
+- Propel the body forward with power and momentum.

 What are the Benefits of the Chassé Exercise?

-- It helps counteract the tendency for some to strike from the shoulders and arms rather than from the core and the hips.
+- Counteracting the tendency for some to strike from the shoulders and arms rather than from the core and the hips.

-- Hips lagging behind the upper torso (with the body leaning forward), instead of being below the upper torso, tends to result in strikes with diminished strength.
+- When the hips lag behind the upper torso (with the body leaning forward), instead of being below the upper torso, strikes may be diminished in strength.

-- It can help fix the footwork of those whose rear foot lingers or shoots up and backwards instead of forward.
+- Fixing the footwork of those whose rear foot lingers or shoots up and backwards instead of forward.

 In Memory of John Yamamoto sensei